-- Kanha national park is the first park to announce a mascot representing the park and what better they could have chosen other than our swamp deer? 🙂 So the mascot is called
+- Kanha national park is the first park to announce a mascot representing the park, and guess what it would be?

 - Kanha National park is the only place where you can spot these endangered hard ground swamp deer in Central India.
-They can also be seen in preserved conservation centres along the Gangetic.
-Like at the Kaziranga National Park
+They can also be seen in preserved conservation centres along the Gangetic plains, as in the Kaziranga National Park.

-Barsinghaprefer to eat tall grass and water plants from swamp lands.
+- Barasingha prefers to eat tall grass and water plants from swamplands.

 - Barasingha usually lives in a same-sex herd.
-Even if you get to see a mixed herd, it would usually be a young male growing and sticking along with mom.
+Even if you get to see a mixed herd, it would usually be a young male, mostly with his mom.

 - Males are called bucks and stags.
 Females are called does and fawns.